 Title V - Operating Permits Program-40 CFR Part 70.
 The Title V Operating Permits Program requires the issuance of operating permits that identify all applicable federal performance, operating, monitoring, recordkeeping, and reporting requirements.
 Title V applies to major facilities, acid rain facilities, subject solid waste incinerator facilities, and any facility listed by EPA as requiring a Title V permit.
-The proposed facility will not be subject to Title V permitting itself.
-However, if the proposed Project is later connected to the existing Applicant-owned geothermal plants to share geothermal fluid and steam, Title V applicability will be reassessed.
+The proposed facility will not be subject to Title V permitting.